The quick synopsis of my seven-step process:

 Compiling a list of music blogs is an ongoing process that requires regular updates and monitoring.
 Music blogs come and go, and many times I found myself trying to email blogs that didn’t exist anymore.
 So make sure you check these blogs regularly.

 This list may become one of the most powerful tools you’ll have at your disposal when releasing new music, so make sure you use it wisely.
 Don’t overwhelm bloggers with a plethora of emails, and make sure the list is in line with the genre you’re releasing or promoting.
 Asking a writer who doesn’t cover your music genre to listen to your tracks is a waste of time for everyone.

 2. Create a press kit (also called an EPK).

 You have no idea how many times artists ask me why we’re wasting time writing a press release.
-So let me take this opportunity to reiterate the importance of EPK or Electronic Press Kit:
+So let me take this opportunity to reiterate the importance of an EPK or Electronic Press Kit:

 - A press kit makes you look professional.

 - If the writer wants to review your album but has little time, it’ll draw inspiration from your press release instead of not writing about it at all.

 - You tell reviewers about your background, what inspired your upcoming release, and who was involved in the album’s production.

 - You can add pictures that can be used for the review.